Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Binary Questionnaire

-If we wish to do so we could now use our hard clustering output (Section~\ref{sub:post_processing}) and assign each participant to one cluster, labeling them as either narcissistic or not, cf. Figure~\ref{fig:npi:balanced_post-processing} left.
+If we wish to do so, we could now use our hard clustering output (Section~\ref{sub:post_processing}) and assign each participant to one cluster, labeling them as either narcissistic or not, cf. Figure~\ref{fig:npi:balanced_post-processing} left.
 However, this approach is very restrictive, and given our knowledge about the data, namely that there are scores on a large range and not binary classes, it seems inappropriate.
-Instead, we are interested in a soft output assigning a probability to each of the participants for belonging to each of the clusters.
-This can be achieved by our post-processing described in Section~\ref{sub:post_processing} and Appendix~\ref{app:sub:post_processing}.
+Instead, we are interested in a soft output assigning a probability to each participant belonging to each cluster.
+We calculate these probabilities by our post-processing described in Section~\ref{sub:post_processing}.
 The result can be seen in Figure~\ref{fig:npi:balanced_post-processing}.
-We plotted the sampled subset using tSNE (\cite{maaten_visualizing_2008}) to embed the points into two dimensions.
-The two clusters in Figure~\ref{fig:npi:balanced_post-processing} (left) correspond to one tangle each, and the points are assigned by their probability of belonging to the one or the other tangle.
+We plotted the sampled subset using tSNE \citep{maaten_visualizing_2008} to embed the points into two dimensions.
+The two clusters in Figure~\ref{fig:npi:balanced_post-processing} (left) correspond to one tangle each, and we assign points by their probability of belonging to one or the other tangle.
 Figure~\ref{fig:npi:balanced_post-processing} (middle) visualizes our soft clustering output that indicates the probabilities of belonging to one tangle.
-In this case we plot the probabilities of belonging to $\tau_A$, which points towards the upper left structure.
+In this case, we plot the probabilities of belonging to $\tau_A$, which points toward the upper left structure.
 In the right image of Figure~\ref{fig:npi:balanced_post-processing} we visualize the score $s_{npi}$ as a reference.
-Figure \ref{fig:npi:correlation_balanced} shows the correlation of the hand-crafted score $s_{npi}$ and the probability for being narcissistic based on the answers returned by the algorithm.
-The correlation coefficient is again very high with a value of $0.944$.
+Figure \ref{fig:npi:correlation_balanced} shows the correlation between the hand-crafted score $s_{npi}$ and the probability of being narcissistic based on the answers returned by the algorithm.
+The correlation coefficient is again very high, with a value of $0.944$.